May2001/MeldFormer/README.md

-# MeldFormer: Improving Video Spatio-Temporal Prediction via Compressing and Melding Tokens
+# Beyond RNNs and CNNs: A Unified Transformer for Spatiotemporal Prediction

 ## Installation